 Text price: $45 for 72 pages of text with all photos, charts, and diagrams in color.
 Includes instructions for finishing project as a purse – optional, not part of course.

-Estimated cost of supplies: $64.00 or less.
-Sharing supplies and/or using stash supplies could lower cost.
+Estimated cost of supplies: $22.00 – $64.00 or less.
+Sharing supplies and/or using stash supplies will lower cost.